-10.1 Software Update Server
+7 Software Update Server

-If the infourL file exists, it displays a popup window and will not install the actual package.
+If the InfoURL file exists, it displays a popup window and will not install the actual package.

-The BlueLinQ tab on the Qube 3 has an Updates menu.
+The BlueLinQ tab has an Updates menu.
 This page lists available software with the following information.

-- Update server-provided information (name, vendor, locale, description) - Pop-up information.
-InfoURL displays the URL to be passed the Qube's serial number - The package checks for an InfoURL.
-If one exists, the page referenced by the InfoURL appears.
+- Update server-provided information (name, vendor, locale, or description). - Pop-up information.
+InfourL displays the URL to be passed the RaQ's serial number. - The package checks for an Infourl.
+If one exists, the page referenced by the Infourl appears.
 If not, the package presents the license information, and installs after the user accepts the license agreement.

-When users click on Install Details, the Qube 3:
+When users click on Install Details, the RaQ XTR:

-- Displays the splash page if there is one or displays a license agreement in standardized license format. - Begins installation
+- Displays splash page if there is one or displays a license agreement in standardized license format. - Begins installation.

-When the user begins installation, these events occur on the Qube 3:
+When the user begins installation, these events occur on the RaQ XTR:

-- It checks for a signature and attempts to authenticate it, if one is present.
-If the signature cannot be authenticated, a message is displayed letting the user know that the signature check failed. - It runs the preinstallation script. - It installs the Redhat Package Modules (RPMs.
+- The RaQ XTR checks for a signature and attempts to authenticate it, if one is present.
+If the signature cannot be authenticated, a message is displayed letting the user know that the signature check failed.

+- It runs the pre-installation script.

+- It installs the RPMs.

+- It runs the post-installation scripts.

+- It reboots or refreshes, if those options are set.